Spoiler: It wasn't just roses.

 Influencers may be new.

-Royal beauty trends certainly aren't.
+Royal beauty trends certainly aren't to Victorian women.

-Perfumed Gloves Were a Thing
+For Victorian Women Perfumed Gloves Were a Thing

 Today, we spray perfume on our wrists.